 - Audited courses are not considered credits attempted or earned.

 - Remedial courses are included in the calculation of both attempted and earned hours.

 - Transfer credits are included in the calculation of the cumulative GPA and in attempted and earned hours.

 Students' progress according to the SAP Standards is measured at the end of every semester in order to determine eligibility for future semesters.
 Students can be on one of four SAP "standings":

 Students who are meeting all of the Standards of Satisfactory Academic Progress and are not in a period of "Warning," "Discontinue," or "Probation" are in good standing and no additional enrollment, advising, or education plan requirements are specified.

 Financial Aid Warning Status

-Students falling below the standards for the first time will be placed on financial aid warning and will receive notification from the Financial Aid Office.
+Students falling below the standards for the first time will be placed on financial aid warning and will receive a letter and/or an e-mail (The College of Idaho e-mail account) from the Financial Aid Office.
 A student may continue to receive financial assistance during the warning period.
-Students on financial aid warning is encouraged to work with their advisor and to use the counseling, tutoring, testing, and other services available on campus to assist them with improving their academic standing.
-At the end of the next semester, progress will be reviewed and the student will either (1) Be removed from warning status if both the cumulative GPA and cumulative completion rate standards are met or (2) Be placed on Financial Aid Discontinue and suspended from receiving assistance from federal, state, and institutional sources.
-A Financial Aid Discontinue Letter with information on filing an appeal will be sent to the student.
+A student on financial aid warning is encouraged to work with their advisor and to use the counseling, tutoring, testing, and other services available on campus to assist them with improving their academic standing.
+At the end of the next semester, progress will be reviewed and the student will:

 - Failure to earn any credits in an academic year will result in a student being placed on aid suspension.